minnibb/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Note:**
-* Deletes the person with the specified `NAME` and `PHONE_NUMBER`.
+* Deletes the contact with the specified `NAME` and `PHONE_NUMBER`.
-* The person specified in the command must already be a contact in the app.
+* The contact specified in the command must already be a contact in the app.
   </box>

 Examples: